bjoernQ/adc/README.md

 - Change the locale of the device
 - Open the currently active activity in your IDE (if the project contains that class)
 - Send text to the device (simulate keyboard input)
+- Clear Data (for all apps contained in current project)

 More features to come.